captionpoint/captionpoint-plays/FIRST-LADY-TV.md

 ---

 Good...
-Now, take a step back with the right...Then your left leg to the side...
+Now, take a step back with the right...

+---

+Then your left leg to the side...

 ---